Iben72/wdd130/README.md

 # wdd130
-All projects for wdd130 course of BYUI
+Welcome to wdd130 course of BYUI